csulpizi/cawfn/README.md

 `(foo 6 :b 7 :c 4 :f 2)`

 The above snippet would throw an exception during compile-time since it does not recognize argument `f`.
 (This is a feature to prevent accidentally spelling an argument incorrectly).

+## Additional Functionality

+* Supports doc-strings and attribute maps
+* Will automatically populate the `:arglists` attribute with the given list of parameters, unless overwritten by a given attribute map